 NOTE: If the system is down, cron does not re-run the commands that are missed in the meantime.

 For more information on the crontab format in linux, type man 5 crontab.
 To read about the crontab command, type man 1 crontab.

 The two config files, cron.allow and cron.deny allow system administrators to specify which user has access to the crontab command ( or which user may submit crontab files).

 If the cron.allow file exists, then you will find a list of all users entitled to submit crontabs.
 If a person is not listed, then he is not permitted to invoke the crontab command.

 If you add a username to the cron.deny file, he will be denied access to the crontab commands.

 On most systems, it is important to mention that access control is carried out by crontab and not by cron.
 If for instance a user unintentionally puts a crontab file into the appropriate directory then cron will nevertheless execute the commands therein.

+The last section in this cron tutorial will be dedicated to scheduling tasks using a GUI.
 It is possible to schedule cron jobs via a graphical user interface.
 To do so , open up the terminal

 and issue the command :